 FREE admission for: Children under 6, Native Americans, Crazy Horse Memorial Storytellers (donors), Military with active-duty ID, Boy Scout and Girl Scout Troops in uniform and Custer County residents.

 Special events throughout the year include:

 - Crazy Horse Volksmarch on the first full weekend in June, opening a 10K route to hikers that winds around the base of the mountain and up onto Crazy Horse's outstretched arm.

-- Crazy Horse Stampede Rodeo & Gift From Mother Earth Celebration is held mid-June on the grounds, and is sanctioned by both the Professional Rodeo Cowboys Association and Great Plains Indian Rodeo Association.
-Held at the same time, the Gift from Mother Earth Celebration highlights the artwork, clothing, and jewelry of Native American and Western artists.
+- Gift From Mother Earth Art Show is held mid-June and highlights the artwork, clothing, and jewelry of Native American and Western artists.